|Pittsburgh Natatorium, postcard early 1900s|

 The Natatorium had a good run for 45 years.
-As knowledge about germ theory evolved, commingling one's Pittsburgh grit in a heated common pool in the name of exercise came to have less sanitary appeal.
-Plus, tenement house reforms and general technological advances meant that more dwellings came equipped with internal plumbing that allowed for private home bathing.
-The downtown Natatorium, while fancy, came to be less of an attraction as nearly every neighborhood counted among its amenities one or more public baths or indoor pools.
-And certainly in the 1930s, few Pittsburghers had spare change lying around to pay for a leisurely swim at the Natatorium.
+But as knowledge about germ theory evolved, commingling Pittsburgh grit in a heated common pool in the name of exercise came to have less appeal.
+Tenement house reforms and general technological advances meant that more dwellings came equipped with internal plumbing that allowed for private home bathing.
+The downtown Natatorium, while fancy, became less of an attraction as nearly every neighborhood added public baths or indoor pools.
+By the financially-strapped 1930s, few Pittsburghers had spare change lying around to pay for a leisurely swim at the Natatorium.

-The complex tried to make a go of it by enticing folks to come in where it was warm during winter months, get a massage, and maybe take an electric bath.
-The latter were not exactly torture devices, but rather fads that weren't much different from today's tanning beds.
-Electric light baths were part of the light therapy fad that became fashionable in the early 1900s to treat, eh, pretty much anything.
+The complex tried to make a go of it by enticing folks to come in where it was warm during winter months, to get a massage, and maybe even take an electric bath.
+The latter were fads not much different from today's tanning beds.
+Electric light baths were part of a light therapy fad that became fashionable in the early 1900s to treat pretty much anything.
 The man credited with inventing electric baths was Harvey Kellogg, who promoted holistic health treatments of various levels of quackery at his Battle Creek Sanitarium (along with his signature cornflake cereal).
-Light baths like the one he invented in 1891 could treat conditions including but not limited to gout, indigestion, constipation, obesity, anemia, scurvy, typhus, diabetes, and melancholia.
+Light baths like the one he invented in 1891 could allegedly treat conditions including but not limited to gout, indigestion, constipation, obesity, anemia, scurvy, typhus, diabetes, and melancholia.
 In his 1910 book about phototherapeutics, Kellogg prescribed two to three weekly electric light bathing sessions to the point of building up a sweat, and noted "Tanning the whole surface of the body by means of the arc light will be an excellent means of improving the patient’s general vital condition."

-The general vital conditions of 1930s Yinzers were probably ripe for improvement, so the Natatorium invested in at least two Burdick Light Cabinets.
+The general vital conditions of 1930s Pittsburghers were probably ripe for improvement, so the Natatorium invested in at least two Burdick Light Cabinets.

 |Excerpts, Pittsburgh Press, 2 March 1930|

-Pittsburgh City Council was approached with myriad requests to acquire and manage the facility for the good of Pittsburghers, and letters to the editor were written to support this plan.
-But Council said it was "not interested" and flatly rejected the idea.
+Pittsburgh City Council was approached with myriad requests to acquire and manage the facility as a municipal facility for the good of Pittsburghers.
+Petitions were sent and letters to the editor were written to support this plan.
+Council unequivocally announced that it was "not interested" and flatly rejected the idea.

 |Pittsburgh Post-Gazette, 28 October 1935|